natalieagus/50002/docs/ProblemSet/a_basics_of_information.md

 ## Proof of 2's Complement (Challenging)
 ---

-At first blush, "Complement and add 1" doesn't seem like an obvious way to negate a two's complement number.
+At first glance, "Complement and add 1" doesn't seem like an obvious way to negate a two's complement number.
 By manipulating the expression $$A + (-A) = 0$$, **show** that "complement and add 1" does produce correct representation for the negative of a two's complement number.

 *Hint: express 0 as (-1 + 1) and rearrange the terms to get -A on one side and ZZZ+1 on the other and then think about how the expression ZZZ is related to A using only logical operations (AND, OR, NOT).*